The RTC program has 2 different applications for the program.

 To apply for Basic Eligibility, bring original documents of one of the following with your application:

-• Proof of Veterans Disability-- A copy of your Service Connected Disability ID card and your VA Certification letter demonstrating a disability rating for aid and attendance, or for a service-connected disability with a rating level of 50% or higher.
+- Proof of Veterans Disability-- A copy of your VA Certification letter demonstrating a disability rating for aid and attendance, or for a service-connected disability with a rating level of 50% or higher as well as the claim number.

 The transit agency staff will take a photocopy of the supporting documentation and submit it with your application.
 Staff will also take your photo for printing on the RTC card.